sindhu819/INFO--215/README.md

 # INFO-215
-Basic plotting in Matplotlib Library
-This Document is useful for plotting subplots, labelling, figure size etc.
+Basic plotting using  Matplotlib and Seaborn Libraries This Document is useful for plotting subplots, labelling, figure size etc.